annikasingh03/BookScout/README.md

 Overarching Project Folder:

-     images (folder titled "images" that should contain all of the .png files)
+     images (folder titled "images" that contains all of the .png files)
      main.cpp
      bm.h
      kmp.h